cadaver/sidid/readme.txt

 V1.07   - Fixed AND function to work in the case where false first byte(s) of
-          the sequence past AND are encountered before the proper sequence V1.08   - List full filenames when scanning for one player only
+          the sequence past AND are encountered before the proper sequence V1.08   - List full filenames when scanning for one player only V1.09   - Fixed not recognizing the last byte of a file as part of a sequence

 Copyright (C) 2006-2012 by the author & contributors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without